FLtoCOTransplant/python-challenge/PyBank/README.md

 This data is not just for me though, this is for the board and so I will export the results to a text file.

+Note- The number formats are not ideal.
+I did try and add commas and round to two significant digits but that caused errors in the code.
+I will continue to work on formatting as we progress.